Verizon: No internet speed restrictions for first responders

 The Santa Clara County Fire Department says in a lawsuit that Verizon slowed its internet communications at a Northern California wildfire command center three weeks ago.

-California lawmakers are holding an informational hearing Friday at the state Capitol to consider what happened.
+California lawmakers are holding an informational hearing Friday at the state Capitol to discuss what happened.